 Third, we provide, what we believe is, the first evidence on measuring the extent of noise and distortion within an employee's contract and isolating the effects of those mechanisms on firm outcomes.
-There is a rich theoretical literature on the importance of these mechanisms (Baker, 2002).
-Empirical work has also investigated the role of noise on employee response (Prendergast, 1999; Prendergast and Topel, 1993; Prendergast, 2007).
+There is a rich theoretical literature on the importance of these mechanisms (Baker, 2002) and some empirical work has also investigated the role of noise on employee response (Prendergast, 1999; Prendergast and Topel, 1993; Prendergast, 2007).

 The remaining sections are organized as follows.
-Section 2 gives an overview of the standard moral hazard model with multi-tasking and highlights the two key mechanisms which underpin the reduced form effects we find.
-Section 3 details the treatment and control conditions, the data collected, and standard implementation checks.
-Section 4 provides the main results of subjective and objective performance incentives on teacher effort and student outcomes.
+Section 2 details the treatment and control conditions, the data collected, and standard implementation checks.
+Section 3 provides the main results of subjective and objective performance incentives on teacher effort and student outcomes.
+Section 4 gives an overview of the standard moral hazard model with multi-tasking and highlights the two key mechanisms which underpin the reduced form effects we find.
 Section 5 unpacks the mechanisms underlying the main effects in light of the moral hazard model, and section 6 concludes.